Grant Applicant FAQs

 Within the two-year Budget Snapshot, how should my organization represent in-kind contributions?

 The value of in-kind goods and services should be reflected within the revenue section in the “contributed” line.
 Brief budget notes should be entered, describing the in-kind source(s).
-Please refer to the 2021 In-Kind Contributions Information.
+Please refer to the Matching Contribution Information document.
 If you have further questions, please contact the grant’s designated Arts Program Specialist.

 On the Matching Funds table, what is meant by “projected,” “pending,” or “committed” funding sources?